ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 This post explains how to add user authentication to a SvelteKit application from scratch, without using any authentication libraries.
 Users can register with their email, name and password, and they can log in with their email and password.
 Certain pages are protected from non-authenticated users.
 Check out the [demo](https://sveltekit-auth.netlify.app/).

-To authenticate users, we generate JWT (JSON web tokens) and save these as HTTP-only cookies.
+To authenticate users, we generate JWTs (JSON web tokens) and save these as HTTP-only cookies.
 The users are stored in a MongoDB Atlas database, but you can take any database, for that matter.

 The procedure is basically the same as for Express apps (explained for example in [Build A Node.js API Authentication With JWT Tutorial](https://www.youtube.com/watch?v=2jqok-WgelI) by Dev Ed), but with SvelteKit it is even a bit easier.

-I have heard several times that implementing user authentication by hand in a proper and secure way is very hard.
-Developers are discouraged from implementing this without external libraries.
-I am not sure why.
-I would only recommend libraries when you want to include multiple OAuth providers (Google, GitHub, Discord, etc.).
-Also, implementing it by hand is a very valuable learning experience.

 The code of this post can be found on [GitHub](https://github.com/ScriptRaccoon/sveltekit-mongodb-auth).
 I also published a [tutorial](https://youtu.be/gNOzCaOCxBU) on my YouTube channel (in German).